-Independent review of Wayalailai Beach Resort in the Yasawa Islands of Fiji
+Independent review for Wayalailai Beach Resort in the Yasawa Islands of Fiji

 Waya Lailai Eco Resort Fiji is one of the largest backpacker resorts in the Yasawas and is located on the tip of Wayasewa Island, the closest of the Yasawa Islands to Nadi making it a convenient place to visit.
 Waya Lailai enjoys a mix of backpackers and couples offering a lively atmosphere, lots of accommodation styles, a good selection of activities including scuba diving and some excellent mountain trails.
 The resort sits alongside a white sandy beach adjacent to the local village with reasonable snorkelling offshore